 Trees and Shrubs Provide Structure

-In the Crescent, eight curving garden beds gradually terrace down to the water's edge, increasing in size as they descend to the lake and the cooling spray from the Smith Fountain.
+In the Crescent, eight curving garden beds gradually terrace down to the water's edge, increasing in size as they descend to the lake.
 It's impossible to ignore unusual, bright-blooming plants.
 But be sure to give notice to the surrounding trees and shrubs that define this captivating garden space and give it a sense of permanence and form.
 Note the signature weeping willows, the green pillows of cloud-pruned boxwoods, and the fastigiate beech trees that form vertical columns, marking an enclosure.
 Evergreen yew hedges line the western border, and with the Glencoe boxwood shrubs, provide greenery in all four seasons.

 Brick walkways lace through the beds, encouraging visitors to step close to the plants, both for photo and learning opportunities.
 For these annuals offer gardeners a chance to break ground in their own gardens by using new cultivars in novel combinations.